aergoio/token-locker/README.md

 Where `waergo` is the address of the WAERGO contract

-### Withdraw
+## Withdraw

 Call the `withdraw` function

-If your account has more than one lock, specify the index (integer) of the token lock to be withdrawn
+If your account has more than one lock, specify the index (integer) of the token lock to be withdrawn (base 1).

-To get the list of locked tokens for your account, use the `list_locked_tokens` function
+If you only have 1 lock, then you can let the argument empty.

 If you have locked aergo token then you will receive WAERGO back.
-To convert to native tokens just use the `unwrap` function on the WAERGO contract
+To convert to native tokens just use the `unwrap` function on the WAERGO contract.

+## Locked Tokens per Account

+To get the list of locked tokens for an account, use the `list_locked_tokens()` function, passing the accound address as the argument.

+If retrieving for your own account, just let the argument empty (nil).

+## Total Locked Amount per Token

+To discover the total locked amount for a specific token we use the `get_total_locked()` function, passing the token address as the argument.